 During my time here I have been Rural Dean, Clergy Chair of Diocesan Synod, and a member, now Chair, of the Diocesan Advisory Committee for the Care of Churches.

 As a Church we are always looking for ways of engaging with the community and helping in any way we can.
-After all, as William Temple famously said, “The Church is the only society on earth that exists for the benefit of non-members.”
+After all, as William Temple famously said, “The Church is the only society that exists for the benefit of those who are not its members."

 My own faith journey began in a Presbyterian Sunday School where I learnt that Jesus wanted me to be a sunbeam, moved through Methodist Bible Class, to High Church of England in a Church where “Bells and smells” were very much the thing.